 First, before I get into my bio and what Manhattan Street Capital does briefly, I'll give you a legal disclaimer.
 I am not, and my company is not an underwriter or a broker-dealer, and I'm not a valuation professional or an attorney.
 So, I'm talking about a lot of things in the Reg A+ process, which is a very regulated space, but I'm talking about them in ways to help you guys, not pretending to be anything that I am not.
 In addition to this, I'd like you to read the disclaimer, which we posted in the chat.
 It's important that you read that because I don't want to mislead anyone in any way, shape, or form.
 Okay.
 Now I'll go on to who the heck am I?
 My name is Rod Turner.

 I'm the founder and CEO of Manhattan Street Capital.
-In terms of background that's relevant, I come from the tech background.
+In terms of background that's relevant, I come from a tech background.
 I started out as an engineer.
 I moved into startup companies at the age of 24.
 I've done six prior successful startup companies with liquid outcomes, two of which we took to the NASDAQ.
 One of them was Ashton Tate (for those of you who are my vintage and might remember it, dBase II).
 The second one was Symantec, the Norton antivirus company, which more of you may recognize.
 Inside Symantec, I drove the largest mergers and acquisitions.
 My team introduced the Norton antivirus and made it the market-leading antivirus of that ilk at that time.
 I've did numerous mergers and acquisitions, and I've also been on the receiving end of having my companies acquired.